Sav Remzi: Career

-In 1989, Remzi began working with early musical pioneers such as the late great Andrew Weatherall, Gilles Peterson and Norman Jay, hosting their residencies at his newly built jazz club the Red-Eye in Lewisham, South East London.
+In 1989, Remzi began working with early musical pioneers such as Andrew Weatherall, Gilles Peterson and Norman Jay, hosting their residencies at his newly built jazz club the Red-Eye in Lewisham, South East London.

 He went on to co-found the record label Nuphonic Records in 1993.
 Nuphonic's first release was Faze Action's club classic "In the Trees".
 In the following years, the label went on to release a broad spectrum of dance music ranging from Afro rhythms to house music.
 Nuphonic titles included David Mancuso's Loft series, Norman Jay's Good Times, Andrew Weatherall (RIP), Faze Action and Ashley Beedle.
 Nuphonic ceased operations in 2002.

 In 1994, Remzi took charge of the Blue Note club in London's Hoxton Square.
-By hosting residencies from the likes of DJ Harvey, Weatherall, James Lavelle, Gilles Peterson, Goldie's 'Metalheadz', Talvin Singh's Anokha and Ninja Tune's Stealth, the club proved to be a platform from which audiences could sample the various new musical movements that were emerging at the time.
+By hosting residencies of artists such as DJ Harvey, Weatherall, James Lavelle, Gilles Peterson, Goldie's 'Metalheadz', Talvin Singh's Anokha and Ninja Tune's Stealth, the club proved to be a platform from which audiences could sample the various new musical movements that were emerging at the time.

 In 2000, Remzi secured the production of a new weekly radio show London Xpress, which launched the then-indie station Xfm's drive towards dance audiences.
 The show handed over the controls each week to key dance music legends including Groove Armada, Chemical Brothers, Basement Jaxx, Carl Craig, David Mancuso and aired for 2 years having landed a 'Best Radio Show' Sony Radio award in its first year on air.

 In September 2000, Remzi acquired and built his own venue, the Bridge & Tunnel, a 400-capacity venue in London's Shoreditch.
 Previously a bank, the site was converted into a two-floor club/restaurant/bar.
 The club featured a state-of-the-art valve amp audio system and studio quality monitoring.
 It closed in 2003 due to neighbour objection to licensing.

 Remzi A&R's his own record label Tirk Records, which was founded in 2003.
 The label's first signing, 2007 Mercury Award nominees New Young Pony Club, attracted critical acclaim with their singles 'Ice Cream' and 'The Get Go' which became instant hits.
 Tirk subsequently released Fujiya & Miyagi's album Transparent Things.
 The Tirk roster also include acts such as Richard Norris (Time & Space Machine), Architeq, Maurice Fulton, Tom Findlay (Groove Armada), Idjut Boys, The Bees, Escort, Greg Wilson (DJ), Chaz Jankel, and Martin Rushent.

 In 2005 Remzi secured founding partnership in London's Lovebox Festival, facilitating its move to East Londons' Victoria Park and subsequent events up to 2008.

 In 2008 Remzi was recruited as panel judge together with Carl Barat, The Charlatans, and other industry figures in Virgin Media's call for bands competition Road to V, where bands such as Bombay Bicycle Club and Young Knives were first aired.
 The show was an eight-part TV series aired on Channel 4.